EmbedJournal/embedjournal/_posts/2013-06-25-interfacing-lcd-module-part-1.md

 ### **Microcontroller Pin Requirements:**

 As you know these LCDs have a built in font set and can be used by indexing the ASCII value of the corresponding character.
 It capable of operating on 8 data lines (D0 to D7) or on 4 data lines (D4 to D7).
-The upcoming A posts will discuss the 8 bit and 4 bit mode of LCD interface.
+The upcoming  posts will discuss the 8 bit and 4 bit mode of LCD interface.
 Other than the data lines the LCD needs 3 command lines - RS, R/W and EN.
 Therefore in total, an LCD interface will need 11 (8+3) or 7 (4+3) pins of the microcontroller.

 It is possible to further reduce the total number of port pins required from 7 (4+3) to 6 (4+2) by shorting the R/W pin to ground.
 If the R/W pin is connected to the ground, the LCD can be used to write data only.
 Reading from it is not possible.
 So we are not able to read the busy flag from the module.
 To live with this disability, we are forced to provide ample amount of delay loops (and hence compromise on the speed of execution) so that the LCD is seldom busy doing thing when new data is given.

-<a href="http://embedjournal.com/subscribe/" target="_blank">Subscribe to our posts and newsletters</a>A to stay updated with the upcoming series of this tutorial and get our posts delivered to your inbox.
+<a href="http://embedjournal.com/subscribe/" target="_blank">Subscribe to our posts and newsletters</a> to stay updated with the upcoming series of this tutorial and get our posts delivered to your inbox.

 Update: <a title="Programming LCD in 8 bit mode aEUR" Part -2" href="http://embedjournal.com/2013/06/programming-lcd-in-8-bit-mode/" target="_blank">Part 2 of this post in now available</a>.